Bhaktapur is not only famous for its art and architecture but also for its master in extricating Newari culture and traditional dances of Bhaktapur.

 Bhuran jya is a street performance, celebrated by the farmer community of Bhaktapur.
-There is no particular dance form of this festival but people dance to enjoy the harvesting with the rhythm of traditional music.
+There is no particular dance form for this festival but people dance to enjoy the harvesting to the rhythm of traditional music.
 People carry ancient household utensils and grains during the festival.

 There is a local story about this festival that once Bhaktapur got the war with Tibetans.
 So, to prevent war, the people of Bhaktapur were ordered to hide their grains underground.
 After the war, when they got the victory, there was nothing to eat and again the king ordered to see if the undergrounded grains could be used or not.

 The paddies were all blacked then, despite that they dared to cook it and as a result, they found that it was more delicious and nutritious.
 Since then, the festival took place in Bhaktapur.

 This dance is done in Bode to celebrate peace after the victory of evil demons.
 There are three dances performed in Bode.
 Among them, this dance is done for peace and prosperity.